milesberry/milesberry.github.io/media-coverage.md

 ### Quotes and other media coverage:

+Comment on [Ofqual's proposed changes to the NEA for GCSE computer science](https://www.theregister.co.uk/2017/11/28/students_broke_gcse_computer_science_rules/), The Register, 28/11/17

 [Interview with Aad van der Drift](http://vddrift.com/2017/04/interview-miles-berry/) for Vives magazine, May 2017.

 Quote on [<kbd>Primotoys's Cubetto in The Times</kbd>](http://www.thetimes.co.uk/article/for-parents-who-want-children-with-an-edge-its-hip-to-be-square-xppbxfj58), 9/3/17